-- 1. Promote the general health, safety and welfare of the community through certain restrictions on the use of land located within the flood plain. - 2.
-Prevent the erection of structures in areas unfit for human usage by reason of danger from flooding, unsanitary conditions or other hazards. - 3.
-Reduce the financial burdens imposed on the community, its governmental units and its individuals by frequent and periodic floods and overflow of lands. - 4.
-Permit appropriate uses to be located in the flood plain as herein defined, which will not impede the flow of flood waters, or otherwise cause danger to life and property at or above or below their locations along the floodway. - 5.
-Permit only those uses in the flood plain compatible to the preservation of natural conditions which are conducive to the maintenance of constant rates of water flow throughout the year (a) withholding rapid water runoff contributing to downstream flooding, and (b) providing area for groundwater absorption for maintenance of the subsurface water supply.
+1. Promote the general health, safety and welfare of the community through certain restrictions on the use of land located within the flood plain.

+2. Prevent the erection of structures in areas unfit for human usage by reason of danger from flooding, unsanitary conditions or other hazards.

+3. Reduce the financial burdens imposed on the community, its governmental units and its individuals by frequent and periodic floods and overflow of lands.

+4. Permit appropriate uses to be located in the flood plain as herein defined, which will not impede the flow of flood waters, or otherwise cause danger to life and property at or above or below their locations along the floodway.

+5. Permit only those uses in the flood plain compatible to the preservation of natural conditions which are conducive to the maintenance of constant rates of water flow throughout the year \(a) withholding rapid water runoff contributing to downstream flooding, and

+(b) providing area for groundwater absorption for maintenance of the subsurface water supply.

 Section 2.
-District Boundaries
+District Boundaries 2:01

-2:01 Definitions
+Definitions

-- 1. "Base Flood" means the flood having a one-percent possibility of being equaled or exceeded in any given year. - "Basement" means any area of a building having its floor subgrade on all sides. - 3.
-"Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavating or drilling operation or storage of equipment or materials. - 4.
-"Flood Insurance Rate Map" (FIRM) means the official map incorporated with this ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the Town of Hart's Location.
+- 1. "Base Flood" means the flood having a one-percent possibility of being equaled or exceeded in any given year. - 2.
+"Base Flood Elevation" means the height above sea level that floodwaters are estimated to reach during a one percent chance flood event in any given year. - 3.
+"Basement" means any area of a building having its floor subgrade on all sides. - 4.
+"Development" means any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavating or drilling operation or storage of equipment or materials.

+5. "Flood Insurance Rate Map" (FIRM) means the official map incorporated with this ordinance, on which FEMA has delineated both the special flood hazard areas and the risk premium zones applicable to the Town of Hart's Location.